For security purposes, avoid setting up WordPress sites with the username “admin”.

 To learn more about this plugin, go here: Username Changer

-Although this tutorial is mostly intended for non-technical WordPress users, let’s go one step further and show you how to change a WordPress username inside the WordPress database.
+Although this tutorial is really aimed for non-technical WordPress users, let’s go one step further and show you how to change a username inside the WordPress database.

 To learn how to search and replace content in your WordPress database without touching code or editing WordPress database tables, see the tutorial below:

-For the example below, we’ll be working with cPanel …
+For our example, we’ll be working with the cPanel management software …

 Log into your server control panel …